Ilya Khrzhanovsky: Babyn Yar

 In 2019 Khrzhanovsky accepted the offer made by the supervisory board of the Babyn Yar Holocaust Memorial Center (BYHMC) to take up the position of the project's Artistic Director.
 The funding of the Memorial Center is carried out on the principle of equal participation of Ukrainian and international donors.
-As of 2020 the organisation has six donors: three citizens of Ukraine, two citizens with citizenship of the Russian Federation and Israel and one citizen of the USA.
+As of 2020 the organisation had six donors: three citizens of Ukraine, two citizens with citizenship of the Russian Federation and Israel and one citizen of the USA.

-In September 2020 on the 79th anniversary of the tragedy in Babyn Yar in the presence of Ukraine's President Volodymyr Zelenskyy, BYHMC unveiled an audiovisual outdoor memorial installation.
+In September 2020 on the 79th anniversary of the tragedy in Babyn Yar in the presence of Ukraine's President Volodymyr Zelenskyy, BYHMC unveiled the Mirror Field audiovisual outdoor memorial installation.

 In January 2021 BYHMC presented the creative concept of the memorial that resulted from the work of an international group of authors consisting of architects, historians, museum curators, artists and Holocaust researchers recognised in Ukraine and internationally.
 Khrzhanovsky leads the general framework of the project.

+On 27 January 2021, International Holocaust Remembrance Day, President Zelenskyy unveiled the A Glimpse into the Past monument at Babyn Yar, commissioned by BYHMC and created by Ukrainian artist and architect Anna Kamyshan, marking the beginning of the 80th anniversary commemorations.
+Zelenskyy also approved the establishment of an organizing committee for the 80th anniversary, co-chaired by Andrii Yermak and Denys Shmyhal.

 On 14 May 2021, The Day of Remembrance of Ukrainians who rescued Jews during WWII, the memorial unveiled a pop-up synagoge.
 The inauguration was attended by the Head of the Presidential Office of Ukraine Andrii Yermak, the Prime Minister of Ukraine Denys Shmygal, Ukraine's Chief Rabbi Moche Reuven Azmann and other state officials, diplomats, religious leaders and cultural and social activists.
 In October 2021 the project received the international Dezeen architectural award becoming a public vote winner for Cultural Building of the Year.

 In July 2021 Ilya Khrzhanovsky with the participation of Marina Abramović presented the final concept of BYHMC and the plans for its development at the All Ukrainian forum 'Ukraine 30 - Humanitarian Policy' with Volodymir Zelenskyy announcing the project's timeframe.

+Khrzhanovsky (left) with Olena Zelenska and President Volodymyr Zelenskyy at the 80th anniversary ceremony of the Babyn Yar massacre, 6 October 2021.
+German President Frank-Walter Steinmeier on the right.

 On 6 October 2021 in the presence of the presidents of Ukraine, Israel and Germany The Crystal Wall of Crying interactive installation by Marina Abramović, commissioned by BYHMC, was unveiled.
+The official state ceremony marking the 80th anniversary was attended by the presidents of Ukraine, Israel and Germany, as well as the speakers of the parliaments of Georgia, Sweden and Poland.
 The ceremony was accompanied by the Dmitri Shostakovich's Symphony No.13 performed for the first time in Babyn Yar by the German Symphony Orchestra and was linked to the 80th anniversary of the tragedy.

 The projects of BYHMC have also been awarded with Webby Awards, international prizes in human rights, in Jewish journalism and others.